b4d-53ct0r/CTF_WRITE-UP/Cybertalents/Rev/Code/README.md

-NOTE : if you didn't understad someting send message in my facebook account
+NOTE : if you didn't understad someting send message to my facebook account

 https://facebook.com/nizar.amri.733

-weekend-ctf//cybertalents//chellenge : code
+weekend-ctf//cybertalents//chellenge : 45M

 this is a super easy challenge that giving us a simple assembly code